 If your team is managing a client’s social media, that could mean logging into all of your client’s social media accounts and copying and pasting the metrics and key performance indicators (KPIs) from each platform into a single document or spreadsheet.

 Now, multiply that by 20, 30, or 300 clients.
 Why not save yourself time and trouble by letting a data dashboard do the grunt work for you automatically?

 That way, you focus on more important things like analysis and providing context to the data.

 When comparing dashboards to reports, in many ways, it's about live vs. static data.
 Instead of waiting until the end of the month to compile all the data, run the numbers, and crank out a client report, data dashboards empower you and your clients to make decisions at the speed of their business.

 With transparency being our main philosophy, it has been important for us to have an easy-to-access reporting platform that would put everything in one place for both us and the client.
 We also wanted something that would be able to track tasks, so the client could see our activity in real-time, giving them peace of mind.

 - Claire Aldridge, Digital Marketing Specialist, Victory Digital

 Businesses need agility and flexibility to stay ahead, respond to changes in the marketplace, and continually adjust the course.
-Agencies are well aware of how fast things can change online– especially when it comes SEO trends or social media.
+Agencies are well aware of how fast things can change online– especially when it comes SEO trends or which KPIs are the most important for each social media platform.
 Things can blow up in the blink of an eye because sometimes all it takes is a single review, post, or even share, and before you know it, it’s gone viral.